Retracing my steps with Lori

 Link to workout in Strava

-We left town on singletrack and since a friend (Lori!) was long, it felt a bit reminiscent of Creston with Albert.
-Lori found an alternate route that had much less traffic than the highway for first 20 mi or so; glad to have her on team planning!
-It was the "old" road from Jasper south but it was well maintained and quite a pleasant ride.
+In the morning, we left town on singletrack and since a Lori was along, the day's start felt a bit reminiscent of rolling out of Creston, fully loaded, with Albert.
+Lori had researched an alternate route that had much less traffic than the highway for first 20 mi or so which was a huge win versus the way I'd come into town; so glad to have her on "team make a plan!"
+It was the "old" road from Jasper south, but it was well maintained and quite a pleasant ride, and we saw a handful of other cyclists on it.
+I guess it leads to the ski area as one roadie who passed us turned left to climb the ski area access road, but we decided we didn't need any bonus elevation and carried on into the increasingly sunny day.

-During our lunch stop at a place called Sunwapta lodge, a (well-known to the staff) raven robbed Lori of her many snacks!
-It cleverly opened her bag and took off with her energy chews, and then came back to gloat about it.
-Also had a chance to chat briefly with a tourer going the other way from Germany who was outside when I went to batten down the hatches against further raven exploits.
-She had some Ortlieb gear I'd never seen (next generation panniers); she pointed out that it was after all a German company and she had to represent a bit...
+During our lunch stop at a place called Sunwapta Lodge, a (well-known to the staff) raven robbed Lori of her many snacks!
+It cleverly opened opened one of her bike bags and took off with her energy chews, and then came back to gloat about it.
+While there, I also had a chance to chat briefly with a tourer going the other way from Germany who was outside when I went to batten down the hatches against further raven exploits.
+She had some Ortlieb gear I'd never seen (next generation panniers); she pointed out that it was after all a German company and said she had to represent a bit.
+She was lightly loaded, like Lori, but on a pretty long trip herself and I revisited a spot of envy at traveling light...

-While the day was pretty decent, it did rain pretty hard for all of the last 5 miles, so we arrived soaking wet to the hostel with minimal facilities (pretty much: an outhouse, no running water), but managed to create a reasonable system of hanging stuff near the heater, to hopefully dry our stuff before we have to set out tomorrow! (spoiler: it worked!)
+While most of the day was pretty decent weather-wise, it rained pretty hard for all of the last 5 miles into our destination (much better than the first 5 miles!
+Arriving to warmth soaking wet is much less objectionable than riding wet in the cool weather all day).
+So, we arrived soaking wet to our hostel - which had minimal facilities (pretty much: heaters & an outhouse; no running water - we had to portage water up from the lake and boil it before using).
+Still, we managed to create a reasonable system of hanging our soaked stuff near the heater, to hopefully dry our stuff before we have to set out tomorrow! (spoiler: it worked!)

 Day 26: Glaciers, Starbucks, and Skywalks - Oh my!